mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 send a message easily – it just sends out an easily detectable high–intensity radio pulse that basically says ‘I AM HERE AND I WANT A LIFT!’
-An electronic thumb has a range of 45 million kilometres and has a mass of 8kg.
+An electronic thumb has a range of 45 million kilometers and has a mass of 8kg.
 Costs Cr.
 5,000.

 Narrowcast Comm (TL+2): This is a variation on the standard comm models (see the Traveller Core Rulebook , page 90) that